 Thrill Seeker: The Burn Palace

-I was most eager to crack this one open because, unlike most people, I like snakes and think they’re cute (I know, I know).
+I was most eager to crack this one open because, unlike most people, I like snakes and think they’re cute (I know, I know… but there are the good ones and the bad ones).
 I was also drawn to the cryptic title on this one…it will be interesting to see what it means…

 The novel takes place in a small, normal town.
 Gossip runs rampant, everybody knows everybody, things are pretty quiet, generally.
 That is, until someone’s baby gets stolen from a hospital and replaced with a snake, and violent acts begin to occur with increasing frequency around town.